Brown-University-Library/django-shibboleth-remoteuser/README.md

     )
     ```

- * Optional
-  * In urls.py add below to enable the included sample view.
-This will just echo back the parsed user attributes.
+ * Add below to urls.py to enable the included sample view.
+This view just echos back the parsed user attributes, which can be helpful for testing.

     ```python
     urlpatterns += patterns('',
       url(r'^shib/', include('shibboleth.urls', namespace='shibboleth')),
     )
     ```

-  * A helper to add a {{ login_link }} template tag for routing users to the login page.
+ * A template tag is included which will allow you to place {{ login_link }} in your templates for routing users to the login page.
    ```
     TEMPLATE_CONTEXT_PROCESSORS += (
        'shibboleth.context_processors.login_link',